-Our school is privileged to be a candidate for the International Baccalaureate Primary Years Programme.
+Our school is privileged to be an International Baccalaureate Primary Years Programme World School.
 IB is a philosophy and also an international organization of schools.
 At Thomas Kelly, we strive to accomplish the mission statement of the International Baccalaureate Organization:

 "The International Baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.